OpenNMT/OpenNMT-py/README.md

 `tasks.*.share_inputs` allows a task to use the same inputs as another task, without the need to shard the data twice.
 This makes it possible to apply e.g. two different autoencoder tasks to the same monolingual data.
 In the example `mono_fi_taboo` has `share_inputs: mono_fi`.
 No inputs should be assigned directly to a task that uses `share_inputs`.

+`inputs.*.size` Omit or set to `auto` to automatically determine input corpus sizes.
+Can also be manually set.
+The corpus size is used for the balanced mixing of corpora within a task, and to ensure shards of even size.

 #### Generating configs from templates

 There is an optional `jinja2` based templating tool for generating training data configs.